 5.)
 Training in various income-generating skills in order to improve the living conditions of the people of the community.

 If we succeed in mobilizing financial and/or non-financial support from public spirited individuals and organizations like yours, we shall engage Doctors, Nurses and other health officers as Volunteers in the administration of the medication on the children, such as treatment of malaria, de-worming, etc as well as in massive health and family planning education in the community.

-To renovate the dilapidated buildings and those destroyed during the community conflict, we shall also engage the services of some Building Engineers as Volunteers.
+All funds raised shall be applied in the renovation of dilapidated buildings and those destroyed during the community conflict by engaging the services of some Building Engineers as Volunteers.
 We have already worked out the strategies and have established contacts with the sources of our volunteers, which include: Ministry of Health, Federal Medical Center, Owerri and Imo Youth Engineering Council.